jean2ai/jean2/README.md

 </p>

 <p align="center">
-  Jean2 is an open-source AI agent platform.
-It runs on your machine, connects to any LLM,<br>
+  Jean is the server.
+Everything else — the LLM, the tools, the browser, the personality —<br>
-  and ships with no default system prompt, no default tools, no fixed personality.<br>
+  is something you connect <strong>to</strong> it.
+No default system prompt, no default tools,<br>
+  no fixed personality.
 You opt in to each layer.
-Memory, skills, session search, workflows, agents.
+Memory, skills, workflows, agents.
 Your call.
 </p>

 <p align="center">